Grav CMS vs WordPress for small business websites

 Grav is freemium and open-source, and it has relatively low hosting costs.
 It can be hosted on static hosting services, which often provide better performance at a lower price point.
 No developer support is required for software updates.

-The free version works fine and the ‘premium’ package is there to support the 3 person development team.
+The free version works fine and the ‘premium’ package is there if you want the fancy editor, a premium theme and/or want to support the 3 person development team.

 WordPress

 WordPress itself is free, but the overall cost can vary significantly based on hosting choices.
 Managed WordPress hosting (WP Engine etc) can be costly, and premium themes or plugins licences can add up quickly.
-Many companies are gouging users with monthly fees for basic functionality.
+Many plugin companies are gouging users with monthly or yearly fees for basic functionality.

 Summary